IN/FIDELITY

 The classroom environment resembled that of an apprenticeship.
 We weren’t explicitly taught how to mix paints or prepare ink—we absorbed these skills naturally.

 We often sat beside our teachers, grinding ink and preparing it for use.
 The ink was dissolved in water in a dish, but a film would form on the surface.
 If not removed, it would cling to the brush and interfere with smudging, so it had to be cleared.
 I didn’t understand why until one day, when my teacher asked, “Give me a dish,” and I handed him one.
-He touched the side of his nose to gather a bit of oil on his finger, then dabbed it into the dish.
+He touched the side of his nose to gather a bit of oil on his finger, then dabbed it onto the dish.
 The oil pushed the film to the edges, leaving the center clear.

 It was during this time that Hishida Shunsō, then an assistant professor, created his piece Water Mirror (Mizukagami), and Yokoyama Taikan produced Listening Method (Chōhō).
 The former depicted a beautiful woman from the Tempyō era reflected in the water below.
 Although I’ve forgotten the title, I recall a painting of a horse standing drowsily beside poppies, evoking a dreamy atmosphere.
 I believe I was still in art school when Shunsō painted Fallen Leaves (Ochiba) and Cat (Neko).
-In those days, artists created their masterpieces right at school.
+Artists created their masterpieces right at school.

 4